giantswarm/kyverno-policies-observability/README.md

 ## Development

-There are only very few prerequists for local testing:
+There are only very few prerequisites for local testing:
 1. `make` has to be installed
 2. `kubectl` has to be installed
 3. `kind` has to be installed